The least number principle states that every non-empty set of natural numbers has a least element.

 The proof is by contradiction.

-has no least element.
+such that X has no least element.

-Let the property E(n)
+Let the property E(n) mean n∈N-X.

 We will establish the contradiction using strong induction.

-Our induction hypothesis is that ∀m,n∈N m<n:E(m)
+Our induction hypothesis is that ∀m,n∈N m<n:E(m).

-We know E(n)
+We know E(n) because if n∈X

-had a least element: namely x
+would mean X had a least element: namely x.

-So by using strong induction we have established that ∀n∈N E(n)
+So by using strong induction we have established that ∀n∈N E(n).

-This means that X=Ø
+This means that X=Ø which is a contradiction.

 Doets, Kees.
 From Logic to Logic Programming.
 MIT Press, 1994.